NetherlandsForensicInstitute/cellsite/README.md

 Import cell database
 --------------------

+In many practical situations you will need a cell database which contains information on the actual positions of the cell antennas, as well as other meta data.
+The following assumes you have such a database in a readable CSV format.

 Install Postgres and Postgis and remember credentials.

 Postgis must be added to the database explicitly after installation: